edenbro/blobb/README.md

 # blobb
-A game by Eden Brophy and Phineas Steen
+A game created by Eden Brophy and Phineas Steen